8 Minute Read

 Find a Real Estate Expert in Your Local Market

 Once you’ve broken up with Aunt Karen, it’s time to find a seasoned real estate expert.
 Looking for a rock star?
 Our Endorsed Local Providers (ELPs) program connects people like you with local agents who have earned Dave’s trust.

 Our real estate ELPs know what it takes to buy or sell a home in their area, and they make it a point to understand the financial journey each of their clients are on.
 With their knowledge of your local market, you can trust their advice on everything from pricing to negotiations.

 Our ELPs go through a vigorous vetting process and are held to high standards of customer service.
 We don’t endorse amateurs.
-On average, our real estate ELPs sell 35 homes a year.
-And most of our agents in large cities sell a lot more!
-Compare that to the average real estate agent, who only sells 12 homes per year.(2) If you’re looking for a true expert, you want an ELP.
+If you’re looking for a true expert, you want an ELP.
 You can trust they’ll know your market inside and out.

 Compared to the typical real estate agent, our ELPs:

 - Are 1.4x faster at finding and closing homes for buyers